Statement of Policy

 1) Prepare a statement – this statement should include the identity and contact details of Ledge, a description of the data breach, the kind/s of information concerned, and any recommendations about the steps that individuals should take in relation to the data breach (e.g. change their passwords);

-2) Give a copy of the statement to the OAIC;
+2) Give a copy of the statement to the Office of the Australian Information Commissioner (OAIC);

 3) Consider whether it is appropriate to notify any other external bodies – depending on the severity or substance of the breach, Ledge may wish to notify: professional or other regulatory agencies (such as ASIC), the ATO (if the breach concerns prohibited access to TFN’s or Medicare numbers), the police (state and/or federal), insurers (depending on contractual obligations), any relevant banks, and any other agencies that have a direct relationship with the lost/stolen information;